tcgconsolee/ohm/README.md

 or
 ios
 , rather than relying on the google play / app store listings, which may not always have the latest sdk.

-## What's next?

-• The actual designed UI (Home risk ring, Details, Accuracy, Settings, Action Plan) - currently only has the diagnostic view that stitches together the pipeline
-• A real onboarding flow (Location → Infrastructure → Preferences → Disclosure), rather than having those forms inline with the diagnostic
-• Verified notifications + confirmation logic; the code is there, but it cannot be easily tested on a desktop browser

 # Behance Link